 Diabetic Retinopathy Screening

-The Diabetic Eye Screening Wales (DESW) Service is an all Wales Service designed to detect sight threatening diabetic retinopathy at an early stage before visual loss occurs; thereby ensuring early treatment and preventing loss of vision in 70-90 per cent of people with sight threatening diabetic retinopathy.
-(VISION 2020 WHO).
-Commissioned by the Welsh Assembly Government in July 2002 as part of the Eye Care Initiative risk reduction programme the service is an important element of delivering the Diabetes National Service Framework (NSF, 2002).
+The Diabetic Eye Screening Wales (DESW) Service is an all Wales Service designed to detect sight threatening diabetic retinopathy at an early stage before visual loss occurs.
+This ensures early treatment and prevents loss of vision in 70-90 per cent of people with sight threatening diabetic retinopathy (VISION 2020 WHO).
+Commissioned by the Welsh Assembly Government in July 2002 as part of the Eye Care Initiative risk reduction programme, the service is an important element of delivering the Diabetes National Service Framework (NSF, 2002).

-Everyone registered with a GP in Wales who has a confirmed diagnosis of diabetes should be referred to the service.
-Patients meeting the screening criteria will be invited for retinopathy screening within three months of being registered by Diabetic Retinopathy Screening Services for Wales (DRSSW).
+Every person registered with a GP in Wales who has a confirmed diagnosis of diabetes should be referred to the service.
+Patients who meet the screening criteria will be invited by Diabetic Retinopathy Screening Services for Wales (DRSSW) for retinopathy screening.
+This should take place within three months of being registered by DRSSW.
 To ensure equity of service for everyone in Wales, clinics are arranged as close to the patients’ GP surgery as possible.

 Looking after your child’s vision

 Your child’s sight is precious.
 Good vision helps them to learn, to play and to communicate with the world around them.
-Yet, there are around 1.6 million school-aged children in the UK who have an undiagnosed vision problem (2016 DfE School Census).
+Yet around 1.6 million school-aged children in the UK have an undiagnosed vision problem (2016 DfE School Census).
 Children’s eyes continue to develop until they reach the age of eight.
 Caring for a child’s eyes in the early years can help lay the foundations for good vision that lasts a lifetime.